-[R-4.2.1-02]: In a non-public stand-alone network, the 5G NPN and the IIoT application shall be able to use the UE static IP address for identifying a UE.
+[R-4.2.1-02]: In a non-public stand-alone network, the 5G [R-4.2.2-02] The 5G exposure reference points must support NPN and the IIoT application shall be able to use the UE static provisioning and onboarding of individual devices and groups IP address for identifying a UE. of devices.

-Note 2: The static IP address of the UE is assigned by the IIoT application.
-This IP address can then be employed to identify the UE via the exposure reference points En and Ed.
+Note 2: The static IP address of the UE is assigned by [R-4.2.2-03] The 5G exposure reference points must notify the IIoT application.
+This IP address can then be emthe IIoT application when a device has connected to the netployed to identify the UE via the exposure reference work. points En and Ed.